ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 Organise a meeting with a group of people knowledgeable and accountable for the project, product or decision you will be critiquing.

 Invite a diverse group of people to the session.
 To be really effective you'll need a broad range of experience, seniority, skill-sets, roles and perspectives.
 Don't limit your invitation to just the immediate dev team or 'technical' roles.
 Include anyone who could be accountable for or impacted by your project being a disaster.
 There might even be value to inviting domain experts or technical experts who aren't directly involved in your project.
-If you're struggling for ideas of who to invite, think back to the people you met during your first few weeks on the project. <link to first week guidance>
+If you're struggling for ideas of who to invite, think back to the people you met during your [first few weeks on the project](https://scottlogic.github.io/practitioners-guides/pages/project-week-one/).

 #### 1. Set The Scene

 Briefly review the current state of your project, plan or important decision as a group.

-Now set the scene using a short speech to frame peoples thinking.
+Now set the scene using a short speech to frame people's thinking.
 Below is a suggestion from Kahneman.
 Adapt this to your current context and the time frame of your project.

-> "Imagine that we are a year into the future.
+> _"Imagine that we are a year into the future.
 We implemented the plan as it now exists.
 The outcome was a disaster.
-Write a brief history of that disaster".
+Write a brief history of that disaster"._

 #### 2. Identify failure reasons